Send money to New Zealand

 - Some providers may give you the option of locking in an exchange rate if your transfers remain fixed

-For small, one off transfers around $200 or less, PayPal is a safe, trusted and affordable method for sending money overseas.
+For small, one off transfers of around $200 or less, PayPal is a safe, trusted and affordable method for sending money overseas.
 The transfer is simple, can be done electronically and only takes a couple of minutes.
-Remember though, that both you and the recipient will need a PayPal account.
-It may also be convenient to just use your local bank to transfer a small amount but don’t forget, banks don’t offer a very attractive exchange rate.
+Remember though, both you and the recipient will need a PayPal account.
+It may also be convenient to just use your local bank to transfer the small amount.
+But unless you’re in a hurry and need to send funds urgently, it’s always worth shopping around first to make sure you’re getting the cheapest international money transfer deal for your transaction.